gitlabhq/gitlabhq/doc/user/project/web_ide/index.md

 > [Introduced in](https://gitlab.com/gitlab-org/gitlab-ee/issues/4539) [GitLab Ultimate][ee] 10.4.
 > [Brought to GitLab Core](https://gitlab.com/gitlab-org/gitlab-ce/issues/44157) in 10.7.

-The Web IDE makes it faster and easier to contribute changes to your projects by providing an advanced editor with commit staging.
+The Web IDE editor makes it faster and easier to contribute changes to your projects by providing an advanced editor with commit staging.

 ## Open the Web IDE